Journaling in Exchange Online

 The journaling mailbox is used to collect journal reports.
 How you configure the journaling mailbox depends on your organization's policies, regulatory requirements, and legal requirements.
 You can specify one journaling mailbox to collect messages for all the journal rules configured in the organization, or you can use different journaling mailboxes for different journal rules or sets of journal rules.

-In Office 365, you can't designate an Exchange Online mailbox as a journaling mailbox.
+You can't designate an Exchange Online mailbox as a journaling mailbox.
 You can deliver journal reports to an on-premises archiving system or a third-party archiving service.
-If you're running an Exchange hybrid deployment with your mailboxes split between on-premises servers and Office 365, you can designate an on-premises mailbox as the journaling mailbox for your Exchange Online and on-premises mailboxes.
+If you're running an Exchange hybrid deployment with your mailboxes split between on-premises servers and Exchange Online, you can designate an on-premises mailbox as the journaling mailbox for your Exchange Online and on-premises mailboxes.